- President of the Feminist Majority Foundation

 - Has likened conservatives in the United States to the Taliban and al Qaeda

 Eleanor Smeal was born as Eleanor Marie Cutri on July 30, 1939 in Ashtabula, Ohio.
-She earned a bachelor’s degree from Duke University in 1961, and a master’s degree in political science/public administration from the University of Florida in 1963.
+Raised as a Roman Catholic by Italian-American parents, she earned a bachelor’s degree from Duke University in 1961, and a master’s degree in political science/public administration from the University of Florida in 1963.
 Also in ’63, she married Charles Smeal, a metallurgical engineering student whom she had met at school.

-Eleanor Smeal served on the board of the local League of Women Voters from 1968-72.
-In 1970 she joined the newly formed National Organization for Women (NOW), where she quickly rose through the ranks and eventually served two stints as president (1977-82, 1985-87).
-In 1979 Time magazine named Smeal as one of the “50 Faces for America’s Future,” and in 1983 _The World Almanac_ratedher as the fourth most influential woman in the United States.
+From 1968-72, Eleanor Smeal served on the board of the local League of Women Voters in the Pittsburgh area.
+In 1970 she joined the newly formed National Organization for Women (NOW), where she quickly rose through the ranks, serving as organizer and president of the South Hills, Pennsylvania chapter from 1971-73; president of the Pennsylvania state chapter from 1972-75; a national board of directors member from 1973-77; and three terms as NOW’s national president from 1977-83.
+In 1979, Time magazine named Smeal as one of the “50 Faces for America’s Future,” and in 1983 The World Almanac rated her as the fourth most influential woman in the United States.

 Smeal has long been a supporter of Title IX, a 1972 law stipulating that in all federally funded schools, the money given to female sports teams must proportionately match what is given to male teams—even in cases where the female squads generate far less revenue than their male counterparts.